SoppyKot/KeyLoggerWindowsHooks/README.md

 # KeyLoggerWindowsHooks
-This is a keylogger program written in C which utilises Windows' Keyboard Hooks.
+This is an API-based keylogger program written in C which utilises Windows' Keyboard Hooks.
 If you don't know what a keylogger is, check https://en.wikipedia.org/wiki/Keystroke_logging.

 # Features